Thinking about a classic Spanish road trip? Check out this 10-day itinerary from Madrid to Seville.

 Day 9: Explore Seville

-On day 9, begin exploring your last stop on this itinerary, Sevilla.
-It’s one of Europe’s best and most beautiful destinations.
-Seville is a happy wonderful-to-be-alive place, teeming with people, scented orange blossoms, and flamenco music.
+It’s one of Europe’s most beautiful and vibrant destinations.
+Seville is a lively, enchanting city filled with people, the scent of orange blossoms, and the sounds of flamenco music.

-Seville is lord over by one of the world’s most colossal Gothic cathedrals.
-It’s a seductive mix of Mudéjar palaces, ornate baroque churches, colorful tiles, and shady cobblestone lanes.
-You can feast on inventive tapas, ice cold beer, and sweet sherry.
-At any hour of the day, no less.
+The city boasts one of the world’s largest Gothic cathedrals and a captivating mix of Mudéjar palaces, ornate baroque churches, colorful tiles, and shady cobblestone lanes.

-You’ll likely spend the bulk of your first day visiting Seville’s top 2 attractions — the Royal Alcazar and Seville Cathedral.
+You’ll likely spend most of your first day visiting Seville’s top attractions—the Royal Alcazar and Seville Cathedral.

-The Royal Alcazar is one of the world’s greatest cultural treasures, a centuries old complex of palaces and fortifications, lovely courtyards, and extensive gardens bursting with orange, purple, and green colors.
+The Royal Alcazar is one of the world’s greatest cultural treasures, featuring a centuries-old complex of palaces, fortifications, beautiful courtyards, and extensive gardens bursting with vibrant orange, purple, and green hues.

 Don’t miss the Baths of Maria De Padilla, King Pedro’s mistress.
 The baths are one of the Alcazar’s Game of Thrones filming locations, a place where the Sand Snakes plot.